 - Certain protections for MA tenants facing eviction for non-payment of rent have been extended through March 31, 2023.
 Additional state eviction protections and information can be found in the Housing Instability section of the Digital Digest.
 Importantly, tenants participating in court-connected mediation have the right to have an attorney, advocate, or other adviser present during dispute resolution sessions.

 - Wearing a mask to court is encouraged but no longer required.
 People may not enter state courthouses and court facilities if they meet any of the COVID-related conditions outlined here.

 - The public can view the status of court cases on masscourts.org.
 Click here to see how to search court dockets online.

-- This video provides an overview on how court users can get help remotely from Trial Court Law Libraries and Court Service Centers, which provide guidance M-F between 9am and 12pm.
-After 12pm, court users can call the Trial Court Helpline or contact their local courthouse.
-Brochures are available in seven languages and video resources are available in Spanish, Cape Verdean, and Portuguese.
+- Court users can get help remotely from Trial Court Law Libraries and Court Service Centers, which provide guidance M-F between 9am and 12pm.
+Brochures are available in ten languages.

 - Use this online form to report any concerns relating to court operations during the pandemic.